Mortgage With Judgment On Credit Report Guidelines

-This BLOG On Qualifying For Mortgage With Judgment On Credit Report Was Updated On May 9th, 2017
+This BLOG On Mortgage With Judgment On Credit Report Guidelines On Credit Report Was Updated On November 26th, 2018

-- For example, if the judgment creditor finds out that the judgment debtor has assets in his or her bank accounts, the judgment creditor can try to go after the assets in the bank account by getting a court order through the courts.
+- For example, if the judgment creditor finds out debtor has assets in his or her bank accounts, the judgment creditor can try to go after the assets in the bank account by getting a court order through the courts

-- If the judgment creditor does not have any liquid cash but has assets such as cars, jewelry, real estate, the judgment creditor can try to place a lien on the judgment debtor’s assets.
+- If the judgment creditor does not have any liquid cash but has assets such as cars, jewelry, real estate, the judgment creditor can try to place a lien on debtor’s assets

 Statute Of Limitations On Judgments